kleros/arbitrable-contract-libraries/README.md

     }
 ```

 First, we set the arbitrator data: its address and the extra data if needed.
 Beware that this library is designed taking into account that the arbitrator **won't** change.
-If you need such flexibility, either deploy new contracts for each arbitrator or consider modifying the library to safely handle changes in arbitrator's data.
+If you need such flexibility, either deploy new contracts for each arbitrator or use the BinaryUpgradableArbitrable library, which efficiently handles arbitrator updates.

 Second, we set the multipliers.
 The multipliers are only used during appeals.
 If you set them to values higher than zero, the cost of appealing is going to be adjusted depending on whether you are funding the loser's or the winner's ruling.
 More on that later.